IvanKoskov/Shelld/README.md

 > The whole point is to undertand how basically shell works, lost of things are not available and wont be with a big chance.
 Mostly it is a very can be called primitive thing.
 > the only thing it is, but a toy.
 Ye just look at wat i have made.
 But still))

+## Purpose, related and etc

+Very important to highlight that asides from just being just a learning project and a fun thingy to test out the Shelld has its own way to run primitive scripts in terms of syntax.
+Just use already installed commands to do it. in future more fun stuff will be added if it will...

+Just type    ```
+   exec myscript
+     ```

 ## Installation
 1. Clone the repository by typing this in your terminal (git should be installed):
    ```bash